rumorsou/Tensor-based_k-TTC_Search/README.md

 This repository contains the source code of the paper "Accelerating Triangle-Connected Truss Community Search Across Heterogeneous Hardware" .

 ## Overview
-We provide source codes of tensor-based EquiTree index construction algorithms, including TETree and TETree-Basic.
+We provide source codes of tensor-based EquiTree index construction algorithms, including TETree and TETree-Basic, along with the search algorithm TETree-OPCC.
 All these algorithms are implemented by Python in the PyTorch framework.

 ## Experimental Environments
 The operating system is Ubuntu 22.04, and development tools such as g++ 11.4, Python 3.11, PyTorch 2.2.2, torch-scatter 2.1.2, and CUDA 12.1 are installed to ensure that the test environment can fully satisfy all algorithms.